 Sauteed Corn with Scallions

-My grandfather preferred his steamed corn cut off the cob.
-Can't say as I blame him; it makes dinner a little less messy!
+My grandfather always had his cooked corn cut off the cob and tossed with salt, pepper, and yummy butter.
+Can't say as I blame him; it makes dinner much less messy.
 This reverse on his favorite is a refreshing change, as the kernels are cut off the cob before cooking.
 The dish is crisp, sweet, savory and takes less than 10 minutes to prepare, from husking to serving.